 Apply pro-sleep behavior during the day: There are plenty of things you can do during the day to improve your sleep at night.
 You can exercise - it will reduce the time it takes to fall asleep.
+I think regular intense exercise (e.g. 1h of cycling) has had the biggest positive effect on my overall quality of sleep.
 See the light of day and reset the melatonin in your brain.
 Don’t eat too late.
 The exact reason for why it hampers with sleep quality seems to be unclear but many people report that it does.
 Don’t drink alcohol.
 While it may help you to fall asleep it will increase sleep disruptions later when liver enzymes metabolize the alcohol during the night (see e.g. here).
 Don’t smoke.
 It is generally terrible for your body, nicotine makes you wake up similar to caffeine and smokers have a higher risk of breathing-related sleep problems during sleep (see e.g. here).
 Don’t drink too much caffeine, especially close to bedtime.

 Try to sleep only when you’re tired: If you can’t sleep there is no point in focusing on it too much.
 It will only make you feel bad for missing out on important minutes or hours of sleep while time seems to stand still.
 The general recommendation is that if you can’t fall asleep after 20 minutes of trying you should do something else.
 Read a book, listen to a podcast, meditate, etc. However, you should avoid bright screens and you should be able to stop the activity whenever you feel tired again and go back to bed.